R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ## Beyond mock mode

-In the previous section, you run the sample app in [mock mode](enclave-modes.md).
+In the previous section, you run the sample application in [mock mode](enclave-modes.md).
 This section describes how to build and run the sample in other [enclave modes](enclave-modes.md), namely simulation, debug, and release.